ALG 2 Syllabus, Grading Criteria and Class Rules

 We explore FOUR basic topics, incorporate current world math applications and revisit a dozen skills learned in Alg.
 ONE and Geometry in our year of learning.
 The basic Alg.
 2 topics are: Quadratic Equations, Polynomial Functions and Operations, Rational/Radical/Imaginary relationships, and Exponential and Logarithmic relationships.
 We include math modeling and data analysis as part of most of the basic topics.
 A few previous skills that we revisit are simple factoring, the Pythagorean Theorem and converting between fractions, decimals and percentages.

-Be sure you are aware of the new testing/retesting policies.
+Be sure you are aware of the new testing/retesting and exemption-from-finals policies.

 The basic rules of polite society apply.
-You are seniors in High School and should not need to be reminded of them.
+You are upperclassmen in High School and should not need to be reminded of them.

-Additionally we have electronic devices, issued and personal.
+Additionally most of us have personal electronic devices.
 There are times to use them and times NOT to use them.
 If you have a real need to use your phone in class ASK FIRST.
 Teachers are reasonable people.
 This is a touchy area and policy is set to ensure the best learning environment for all students.

 My general policy is that if you have an “A” in this class you may use your device anytime you are working alone.
 If someone is actively teaching you are NOT to be on ANY electronic device unless that is directly a part of the lesson being taught right then.
 If you are working in a group you should not be on your device for any reason other than the group’s work and this includes listening to music.
 We will use an electronic submission for a lot of our Launchers, make sure you can submit the required information properly.
 Have your device charged and ready to go when you get to class.
-Room 510 has multiple electrical outlets where you can work on and/or charge your device if needed.
-When info is to be submitted on Showbie, do so.
-Do not ask to put it on paper.
-Remember your Showbie login so you can use someone else’s device if all of your devices are nonfunctional or absent.
+Room 510 has a charging station under The World bulletin board.
+If you must charge your device in class use that spot.
 Class is in session from bell to bell.
 Unless you are told otherwise you should not be using your devices for anything other than classroom assignments until the bell rings.
 “But I’m done!” is NOT a reason that allows you to use your device even one minute before the bell rings.
 If you have ear buds in your ears we will assume that you are listening to sound on a device.

 Consequences.
 If and when a person in authority asks for any of your electronic devices, including ear phones/buds, I expect you to surrender it/them immediately and cheerfully.
 No excuses are accepted and there will be no immediate discussion.
 We will talk about it one-on-one before class is over.